 Massage therapy has a long history in cultures around the world dating back thousands of years.
 It is recognized as one of the oldest methods of healing.
 References to massage appear in writings from ancient China, Japan, India, Arabic nations, Egypt, Greece, and Rome.
 In the 1850’s, two American physicians who had studied in Sweden introduced Massage Therapy in the United States, where it became popular and was promoted for a variety of health purposes.
-With technological advances during the 1930s and 1940s, massage therapy began to fall out of a favor but was revived in the 1970s, especially among athletes.
+With technological advances during the 1930s and 1940s, massage therapy began to fall out of a favour but was revived in the 1970s, especially among athletes.

-By definition, Massage therapy is the manipulation of soft tissues of the body including, muscles, connective tissues, tendons, ligaments, and joints.
+By definition, Massage Therapy is the manipulation of soft tissues of the body including, muscles, connective tissues, tendons, ligaments, and joints.
 Massage Therapy is a clinically-oriented healthcare option that helps alleviate the discomfort associated with everyday and occupational stresses, muscular overuse and many chronic pain conditions.

 In Canada, in 1999 it was estimated that between 17-23% of the population had used Massage Therapy.
 In 2003, 35% of the population had used Massage Therapy in the past two years and the number continues to increase.
 Several studies have illustrated that massage therapy has become accepted as a useful addition to conventional medical treatments.

 Massage therapy should be provided by a Registered Massage Therapist (RMT).
 An RMT is an individual who is registered with the College of Massage Therapists of Ontario, in accordance with the Regulated Health Professionals Act and the Massage Therapy Act.
 Only registrants with the CMTO are permitted to use the title Massage Therapists (MT), Registered Massage Therapist (RMT) and the equivalents in other languages.